-If another party has filed exceptions to this recommended order with the agency head, you must file any opposition brief within one (1) business day from the service date of the exception, or no later than January 15, 2025.
+5244, the party may file an exception to this recommended order with the agency head.
+Public must file any opposition brief within one (1) business day from the service date of the exception, or no later than January 15, 2025.
 No further briefing by any party will be permitted unless the agency head, in their discretion, requests it.
 Oral argument will not be allowed unless requested by the agency head.